appwrite/awesome-appwrite/README.md

 * **Real-Time CMS using React + Appwrite Real-Time API** - A blogging app to demonstrate how Appwrite's Real-time Service can be used to make CMS changes instant [Source Code](https://bitbucket.org/generic-team-name-23/real-time-cms/src/master/)

+* **Taskly - better way to manage your tasks** - An app to better manage tasks across all of the different task/todo/issue/project applications.
+Connect all of your 3party task providers, save time and focus on actually doing your job.
+[Website](https://taskly.kickass.website/), [Blog post](https://dev.to/capjavert/taskly-better-way-to-manage-your-tasks-2d2m), [Source Code](https://github.com/kickassCoderz/taskly)

 ### Svelte
 * **OmniaWrite** - OmniaWrite is a next-generation plain text editor engineered for creative writing.
 It is perfect for writing novels, lyrics, poems, essays, drafts and screenplays.
 [Source Code](https://github.com/TorstenDittmann/OmniaWrite), [Blog Post](https://omniawrite.com/posts/update-1-0-0)